 Pain when urinating

-When symptoms occur in men, they can include:
+When symptoms happen in men, they can include:

 Watery discharge from your penis that's not urine

 Painful sensation in your testicles

 Your healthcare provider may also order other tests because chlamydia symptoms can be confused with symptoms of other STDs.
 These STDs include:

 Normal results are negative, meaning that no chlamydia cells were found in your sample.

 A positive result means that chlamydia bacteria were found and that you are likely infected with the disease.

 This test is done with a sample of cells from the urethra in men or the vagina in women.
 For men, the healthcare provider will gently insert a swab 3 to 4 centimeters into the urethra.
 The provider will turn it once to collect cells.
 For women, the provider will put the swab into the vagina to take cells from the cervix.

 Other factors aren't likely to affect your results.